iorchard/burrito_docs/source/install/install_powerflex.rst

 * N/A means that the machine does not require the interface.

     - pfmp-installer virtual machine only needs the management IP address.
-    - pfmp-mvm virtual machines need the management and storage IP addreeses.
+    - pfmp-mvm virtual machines need the management and storage IP addresses.

-When you prepare the burrito installation with PowerFlex, Fill in the above network information before installing.
+When you prepare the burrito installation with PowerFlex, Fill in the above network information for your network environment.

 Pre-requisite for PFMP
 -----------------------